-After initial optimization of the photoredox reaction, we suspected that there could be innate biases with respect to the C-terminal amino acids, with some C-terminal amino acids being more susceptible to decarboxylative-alkylation.
-Based on the mechanism proposed in the literature, we rationalized that this bias could result from the stability of distinct α-amino radicals generated from different C-terminal residues (affecting both the rate of decarboxylation and reactivity of the α-amino radical toward conjugate addition), as well as inherent differences in oxidation potentials between various C-terminal residues.
-Thus, investigated the variance in the yields of twenty-one short peptides, 20 of which have a unique biogenic amino acid at their C-terminus and 1 of which has its C-terminal acid replaced by an amide to serve as a negative control.
+Some C-terminal AAs are more susceptible to decarboxylative alkylation.
+Based on the mechanism proposed in the literature, 29 we rationalized that this bias could result from the stability of distinct α -amino radicals generated from different C-terminal residues (affecting both the rate of decarboxylation and the reactivity of the α -amino radical toward conjugate addition), as well as inherent differences in oxidation potentials between the various Cterminal residues.
+Thus, we investigated the variance in the yields of 21 short peptides, 20 of which have a unique biogenic AA at their C-terminus and 1 of which has its C-terminal acid replaced by an amide to serve as a negative control.
 The conversions are summarized in Table 1.